 Barefoot Running and Walking Play-Fun-Shops

-Ken Bob will need a location (indoors or out – with shelter from rain) to hold Barefoot Running and Walking Play-Fun-Shops, as well as a variety of terrains, trails, and/or sidewalks to practice barefoot walking and running techniques.
-Public parks may be acceptable as long as permits are reasonable or not required.
+Ken Bob will need a location (indoors or out – with shelter from potential bad weather) to hold Barefoot Running and Walking Play-Fun-Shops, as well as a variety of terrains, trails, and/or sidewalks to practice barefoot walking and running techniques.
+Public parks may be acceptable as long as permits are reasonable, free, or not required.
 Terrain should include both barefoot friendly (groomed lawns, smooth sidewalks, hard-pack sand or dirt), as well as barefoot challenging (gravel, rough pavement, twigs, etc.).
 A grassy hill to practice uphill and downhill techniques would be a wonderful bonus.